Danny Young (actor)

-Danny Young (born 7 November 1986 in Essex) is an English actor.
+Danny Young (born 7 November 1986) is an English actor.
 He is best known for his portrayal of Warren Baldwin on the popular long-running soap Coronation Street, and for his participation in the celebrity ice skating show Dancing on Ice.

 Acting career

 Young appeared on Coronation Street, playing Warren Baldwin from August 2004 to August 2005, until dropped by the show's bosses due to the character's storyline coming to an end.
 Young then returned to the soap for several episodes in 2006.
 Before appearing on Coronation Street and given a regular role, Young played Dean in Out of Control which won him the Best Young Actor award in the drama category (2002){drama category for which award?}, and Ricardo on the CBBC series Kerching!
 (2003).
 He also had roles in "The Vice" (2003), the award-winning Gone (2003) (a short film) and Wall of Silence (2004).
 He has since gone onto appear in the horror film Exposé (2009), the directorial début by Martin Kemp from Spandau Ballet, and The Rapture released in 2010.
 Also in 2010, he co-produced and starred in the horror film Stalker, which was again directed by Martin Kemp.
 Also in 2011, Young announced he had joined the cast of Wildboyz, an adult comedy theatre show, in which he will perform some scenes nude.
 The production toured the UK from April to June 2012.